sassoftware/grafana-esp-plugin/README.md

 The following steps provide an example of how to get started with the plug-in.

 ### Prerequisites
-* A running deployment of SAS Event Stream Processing in the Microsoft Azure Marketplace.
+* A running deployment of SAS Event Stream Processing in a Kubernetes environment such as the Microsoft Azure Marketplace, or Viya.
 * An ESP project that can be run in either SAS Event Stream Processing Studio or SAS Event Stream Manager.

 To visualise data, you must have an ESP project running in either SAS Event Stream Processing Studio or SAS Event Stream Manager.